Welcome and thank you for your interest

 References are required but not counted toward the 5-page maximum.
 They should be included in the same document.

 The research proposal should address how the proposed work will contribute to the goal of global sustainable development.
 Proposals may suggest participating in, contributing to, or extending existing multidisciplinary Earth Institute projects.
 Candidates are also encouraged to develop new, innovative projects that connect Earth Institute expertise.

 Two (2) page maximum, double-spaced; one-inch margins, minimum 11 point standard font.
 The personal statement should include the following elements based on their relevance to your situation:

 · Summary of any discussions you have had with potential mentors.
 Note: endorsement from a faculty member or researcher does not guarantee acceptance into the program.

 · Gaps in employment or studies will be considered on a case-by-case basis.

 · Prior postdoctoral positions - Columbia University policy only allows a cumulative maximum of 3 years in a postdoctoral position, whether held at or outside of the university.
 If you have prior postdoc experience, please contact firstname.lastname@example.org to discuss your application.

 Research Foci and Mentors

-Research foci are determined by the fellows themselves.
-Thus, EI Fellows play an active, independent role in developing their own areas of expertise and research agendas.
-Candidates are encouraged to review the list of the Earth Institute's research units and relevant Columbia University and Barnard College departments to see the breadth of potential mentors and collaborators actively engaged in research at the university.
+Research foci are determined by the researchers themselves.
+Thus, EI Research plays an active, independent role in developing their own areas of expertise and research agendas.
+Candidates are strongly encouraged to review the list of the Earth Institute's research units and relevant Columbia University and Barnard College departments to see the breadth of potential mentors and collaborators actively engaged in research at the university.